 How big is the class size?

-The class sizes are limited to 6 people to allow me to give you even more help and support with your artwork.
-Private classes can be from 1-8 people.
+The class sizes are limited to 6 people to allow Jane to give you lots of individual help and support with your artwork.

 What happens if I need to cancel my place?